Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Implications for Thermalization

-satisfied by some examples of QMBS like embedding of $2^L$ scar states inside a $3^L$-dimensional Hilbert space in \cite{shiraishi2017eth}; however we cannot rule out other possibilities.\footnote{In particular, there might be cases where some QMBS can only exist in the presence of some conventional continuous on-site unitary symmetry.
-If such a case exists, the algebra of reconstructed local operators would likely satisfy $\max_\lambda D_\lambda/D \sim 1/\text{poly}(L)$ due to the presence of the conventional symmetry.} With such a requirement, the QMBS eigenstates, which transform under one-dimensional representations of this local algebra generated by finite-range local parent operators, are atypical eigenstates of generic Hamiltonians constructed from that local algebra.
-We can now see how the aforementiond $SU(2)$ spin singlets of a non-integrable $SU(2)$-symmetric Hamiltonian ---hence eigenstates of non-commuting ``parent Hamiltonians" $S_{\tot}^\alpha,~\alpha \in \{x,y,z\},$ --- do not satisfy this QMBS condition.
-Given a generic non-integrable local $SU(2)$-symmetric Hamiltonian $H_R$ and its singlet eigenstate $\ket{E_n}$, we expect the only local operators that can be reconstructed are $H_R$ and $\{S^\alpha_{\tot}\}$.
-We then claim that the algebra $\lgen H_R, \{S^\alpha_{\tot}\}\rgen$ does not have any exponentially large irreducible representations, which we can understand from its commutant and center, which we expect are both given by $\lgen H_R, \vec{S}^2_{\tot}\rgen$ provided $H_R$ does not have other non-local symmetries.
-This form of the center implies that $H_R = \oplus_\lambda c_\lambda \mathds{1}_{D_\lambda}$, where $D_\lambda$'s are the dimensions of the irreps of the reconstructed algebra ($d_\lambda = 1$ since the expected commutant is Abelian).
-This should be equivalent to the full diagonalization of $H_R$, hence, by noting the expected degeneracies in its spectrum and that the operators $\{S^\alpha_{\tot}\}$ [that generate the $SU(2)$ group] act irreducibly within each degenerate eigenspace of $H_R$, we expect $D_\lambda$ to be the dimensions of the irreps of $SU(2)$.
-Hence we can conclude that $\max_\lambda(D_\lambda) = L + 1$, which clearly violates Eq.~(\ref{eq:maxDlambda}).
-Finally, we also note that this definition of QMBS also implies that scarriness of a state is also a Hilbert space dependent feature and sometime depends on quantities we are interested in, and we discuss some such ``edge cases" in App.~\ref{subsec:QMBSremarks}.
+\end{condition} Note that Eq.~(\ref{eq:maxDlambda}) is satisfied by the tower examples of QMBS discussed in this work, since they have $\max_\lambda D_\lambda = \dim(\mH) - \mathcal{O}(L^p)$, and also by some examples of QMBS like embedding of $2^L$ scar states inside a $3^L$-dimensional Hilbert space in \cite{shiraishi2017eth}; however we cannot rule out other possibilities.\footnote{In particular, there might be cases where some QMBS can only exist in the presence of some conventional continuous on-site unitary symmetry.
+If such a case exists, the algebra of reconstructed local operators would likely satisfy $\max_\lambda D_\lambda/D \sim 1/\text{poly}(L)$ due to the presence of the conventional symmetry.} Nevertheless, with the requirement of Eq.~(\ref{eq:maxDlambda}), the QMBS eigenstates, which transform under one-dimensional representations of this local algebra generated by finite-range local parent operators, are atypical eigenstates of generic Hamiltonians constructed from that local algebra.
+The aforementioned $SU(2)$ spin singlets of a non-integrable $SU(2)$-symmetric Hamiltonian---hence eigenstates of non-commuting ``parent Hamiltonians" $S_{\tot}^\alpha,~\alpha \in \{x,y,z\},$---do not satisfy this QMBS condition.
+Given a generic spin-$1/2$ non-integrable local $SU(2)$-symmetric Hamiltonian $H$ and a generic choice of its singlet eigenstate $\ket{E_n}$, we generically expect the \textit{only} local operators that can be reconstructed are $H$ and $\{S^\alpha_{\tot}\}$.
+The parent algebra $\lgen H, \{S^\alpha_{\tot}\}\rgen$ does not have any exponentially large irreducible representations, since for a generic $H$ its commutant and center is $\lgen H, \vec{S}^2_{\tot}\rgen$, which implies that $H = \oplus_\lambda c_\lambda \mathds{1}_{D_\lambda}$, where $D_\lambda$'s are the dimensions of the irreps of the reconstructed algebra ($d_\lambda = 1$ since the expected commutant is Abelian).
+This should be equivalent to the full diagonalization of $H$, which, by virtue of being a generic $SU(2)$-symmetric Hamiltonian, has an eigenstate degeneracy of at most $L+1$, which immediately shows that $\max_\lambda(D_\lambda) = L + 1$, violating Eq.~(\ref{eq:maxDlambda}).
+Finally, we also note that this definition of QMBS also implies that scarriness of a state is also a Hilbert space dependent feature and sometimes depends on quantities we are interested in, and we discuss some such ``edge cases" in App.~\ref{subsec:QMBSremarks}.